 Thank you so much,

 Stella, your story is all too familiar.
 The mid cycle pain is due to the acute estrogen drop mid cycle with the LH hormone surge that causes ovulation.
 It is actually quite typical.
-The diet probably has improved your follicular phase of the cycle and therefore the estrogen levels.
+The diet may have improved your follicular phase of the cycle and therefore the estrogen levels.
 The drop then at mid cycle now is more normal and you are experiencing the pain as the result.
-It is a double edged sword is that you need the healthy follicular phase of the cycle to get a pregnancy but the pain is worse.
+It is a double edged sword in that you need the healthy follicular phase of the cycle to get a pregnancy but the pain is worse.
 Unfortunately there is not real treatment for this.
-At 36, you do most likely need some help in the fertility arena due to endometriosis and its effects.
-We also recommend complete excision of the endometriosis to better your chances of pregnancy.
-The benefits of the diet far outweigh any changes in pain as it relates to getting pregnant, so keep up the good work.
+At 36, you may need some help in the fertility arena due to endometriosis and its effects.
+We also will frequently recommend complete excision of the endometriosis to better your chances of pregnancy.
+In my opinion, the benefits of the diet far outweigh any changes in pain as it relates to getting pregnant, so keep up the good work.
 In some ways, the change is telling us that you are doing a good job with the nutritional approach.

 I’m sorry I don’t know any fertility doctors in England that subscribe to diet therapy.
 Dr. Jeremy Wright in London is an expert endometriosis surgeon that performs excision.
 Hope this is helpful.